-The Black Census Project national survey gathers information for an accurate understanding of the diversity of our communities, of the diversity of issues that Black communities care about most, and of the innovative ideas and vision for how to transform our country.
+As the largest survey of Black people conducted in the United States since Reconstruction, the Black Census Project provides an accurate reflection of the diversity of our communities, of the diversity of issues that Black communities care about most, and of the innovative ideas and vision for how to transform our country.

 Black to the Future

 Black to the Future takes information gathered through the Black Census Project and uses that information to develop and write smart policy and implementation plans, to educate elected officials on this new legislative agenda, and challenges policymakers to take up positions beneficial to Black communities.

 Meet Our Advisors

 We have an amazing team of advisors and thought partners that help us shape our strategies.

 “Black people have always played a role in unlocking the promise of an America that has not yet been realized, and if there was ever a time to tap into that power—it’s now.”Alicia Garza

 How does Black Futures Lab build political power for and in our communities?

 If we’ve learned anything from the 2016 elections, it’s that Black progressive political power is key to improving our communities and our lives.
 Despite the obstacles we face—state violence, mass incarceration, voter suppression, disproportionate poverty—increased political power is within our grasp.
 Most importantly, building political power must come from us and by us: we know what we want, we know what we need, and we have the raw resources in our neighborhoods to build Black political power.